Chloe-H/stowed-dotfiles/README.md

 2. Clone this repository to your home directory.
 3. Navigate to the repository's directory, then run `stow {directory}` to symlink the configurations in `{directory}`.
+    - Symlinks can't target existing files/directories, so if you run into any errors when stowing, it's likely because one or more of the targets already exist
     - Exceptions:
         - [`libinput-gestures-touchpad-config`](#libinput-gestures--libinput-gestures-touchpad-config)
         - [`backups`](#backups)